sreeranjj/Obstance_Avoidance_Nodes/README.md

 # Obstance_Avoidance_Nodes
-ROS2 nodes for obstacle avoidance while moving
+ROS2 nodes for obstacle avoidance while moving through a known scene.
 The objective of this project is to design a set of controllers to make a robot drive through a set of way points, in the presence of unknown obstacles.
 The blue box is in a known stationary position within the environment, while the purple object will be added by an instructor during the demo.
 The robot will